- ASK Chemicals

 - News & Events

-Thanks to intensive research into the area of inorganic binder systems, the gap between cold-box technology and the INOTEC system is being made ever smaller.
+Thanks to intensive research into the area of inorganic binder systems, the gap between cold-box technology and the INOTEC system has become ever smaller.
 Statements that often argue against the use of INOTEC technology have frequently been disputed and/or qualified.
 By contrast, INOTEC technology offers significant technological advantages for the foundry industry.

 The absence of combustion residue offers new freedom to component developers.
 One impressive example of this is the new central feeding concept, which is used at BMW’s Landshut plant for crankcases of future engine generations.
 Inorganic cores are used as central feeders here, thus minimizing the risk of sooting ventilation ducts in the low-pressure permanent mold.
 This concept is not feasible with organic cores.